-Reports of truancy shall be made in accordance with the Mississippi Compulsory School Attendance Law (MS CODE ' 37-13-91) and Policy JBA.
+Reports of truancy shall be made in accordance with the Mississippi Compulsory School Attendance Law (MS CODE 37-13-91) and Policy JBA.

-The Mississippi Public School Accountability Standards for this policy is standard 10.
-LEGAL REF.: MS CODE as cited Mississippi Public School Accountability Standards CROSS REF.: Policies JBA Compulsory School Attendance JCD Alternative School Program
+The Mississippi Public School Accountability Standards for this policy is Standard 10.
+LEGAL REF.: MS CODE as cited Mississippi Public School Accountability Standards CROSS REF.: Policies JBA Compulsory School Attendance JCD Alternative School Program fixed by the school board for the school at which the compulsory-school-age child is enrolled, the child must be considered absent the entire school day.

-An "unlawful absence" is an absence for an entire school day or during part of a school day by a compulsory-school-age child, which absence is not due to a valid excuse for temporary nonattendance.
-For purposes of reporting absenteeism under subsection (6) of this section, if a compulsory-school-age child has an absence that is more than fifty percent (63%) of the instructional day, as fixed by the school board for the school at which the compulsory-school-age child must be considered absent the entire school day.
+An "unlawful absence" is an absence, for an entire school day or during part of a school day, by a compulsory-school-age child, in which the absence is not due to a valid excuse for temporary nonattendance.
+For purposes of reporting absenteeism, if a compulsory-school-age child has an absence that is more than fifty percent (must be present 63%) of the instructional day, as